• Write a Review

 Aussie cruisers visiting Australian ports don’t need to learn the language, buy (and work out) a foreign currency, or stress about what shore excursions to do.
 Even if you have never visited a port in Australia before, there is sure to be a friend, relative, or colleague who has.

 Cruising in Australia is also a fantastic way to meet up with friends in other cities.
-Give them the heads up you'll be in town for the day and arrange a time to catch up on what they've been doing and maybe have morning tea or lunch at a cool cafe.
-After all, locals always know the best spots to eat.
+Give them the heads up you'll be in town for the day and arrange a time to catch up at a cool café or pub.
+After all, locals always know the best spots to eat and drink.

 Your Dollar Goes Further

 On an Australian cruise there are no less-than-favourable exchange rates in port, no expensive international flights, and you won’t need to buy departure port accommodation either.
-Australians can fly interstate on the same day they board the ship or in many cases, cruise from their hometown.
+Australians can fly interstate on the same day they board the ship or cruise from their hometown.

-With long travel distances, and some expensive cities when it comes to accommodation, an Australian cruise is an easy, cost effective way to see a whole lot of the country at once.
-Not only are your food, accommodation, transport, and entertainment costs covered, those long travel distances are a pleasure rather than a chore when you are on a cruise ship.
+With long travel distances, and some expensive cities when it comes to accommodation, Australia is best explored by cruise ship for an easy, cost-effective way to see a whole lot of the country.
+Not only are your food, accommodation, transport, and entertainment costs covered, those long distances are a pleasure rather than a chore when you are on a cruise.

 You Can Do It Together

-If you've been feeling guilty about not keeping up to date with what your brothers and sisters (and their partners) have been up to, a local cruise holiday with your siblings and their kids could be just what you need to reconnect and catch up on things.
+If you've been feeling guilty about not keeping up to date with what your brothers and sisters (and their partners) have been up to, a local cruise holiday with your siblings and their kids could be the ideal way to reconnect.

 It’s easy to manage different budgets too as your group can choose a mutually convenient local departure port which cuts down on airfares (or cuts them out completely).
-There is also accommodation to suit everyone's budget and travelling style when you're onboard.
+There is also onboard accommodation to suit everyone's budget and travelling style.

 How was this article?